aetherknight/fractal-rs/README.md

   code before committing.
 * Write tests where it makes sense to do so (ie, test behaviors and functionality that could change as a side-effect of some other change), but do not fret about it.
-It can be difficult to write effective, non-brittle tests for graphically oriented programs.

 ## License